alexander-pick/shannon_modem_loader/README.md

 * find important platform abstraction layer functions
 * identify and label all task init functions

-After that your `idb` should be ready to go so you can focus on reverse engineering the modem.
+After that your `idb` or `i64` should be ready to go so you can focus on reverse engineering the modem.

 # About Samsung Shannon